MDecker-MobileComputing/KahootResult2Word/README.md

 ````
  -f,--infile <file>        Single Excel file to be processed, not compatible with -i

  -h,--help                 Show this help

  -i,--infolder <folder>    Folder from which input files (xlsx) are to be read; not compatible with -f

  -l,--locale <locale>      Set language to be used for output files, e.g. "en" for English or "de" for German; default value is "en" for English

+ -n,--newpage              Start new page for each question

  -o,--outfolder <folder>   Folder into which output files (docx) are to be written

  -t,--topline <text>       Set text for topline (header) on each page of the generated docx file.
 ````